Current Drought Stage: D-1 Moderate Drought- 10% Voluntary Reduction - Click for Info

 CURRENT GROUNDWATER USE REDUCTION MEASURES AND RESTRICTIONS

-Operating Permits: 30% mandatory curtailment of quarterly permitted-use amount
+Operating Permits: 10% voluntary reduction of quarterly permitted-use amount

 Usage Reduction Measures: